Table of Contents

 The only sourcing, importing, or SCM company that would make any sense is one that is Western/U.S. owned & operated and actually has offices in China where Western/U.S. employees work.
 This way you’re getting the communication skills, work ethic, dedication, honesty, and quality standards of the U.S., with the added benefit of Chinese prices.

 When you import from China, it is a significant advantage to have an experienced U.S. sourcing agent watching out for your interests.
 As long as they don’t charge a commission and are transparent with their fees, there is virtually no motivation for them to try and squeeze you for more money or larger orders.
 Whereas commission-based agents have every motivation to steer you toward larger orders and more expenditures.

-At Guided Imports, we have been doing this for our client’s for years as part of our full-service A-Z package.
-But after countless requests, we now offer our Product Validation & Cost Analysis as a stand-alone service.
-This has been incredibly popular, as we do all the work for you and provide you with an extraordinarily comprehensive report so you can decide whether your potential product will be successful.
-It’s far more sensible to spend the $129 to get a comprehensive report and cost analysis of your product idea before you commit to it and start the sourcing process.
+At Guided Imports, we have been doing this for our clients for years as part of our sourcing services.
+But after countless requests, we now offer our Product Validation & Cost Analysis as a free guide.
+This has been incredibly popular, as we teach you how you can decide whether your potential product will be successful.
+It’s far more sensible to spend a couple of hours on research and cost analysis on your product idea before you commit to it and start the sourcing process.

 When you import from China, you will be dealing with a business culture that is dramatically different than that of any Western country.
 However, this doesn’t mean that they don’t have many of the same core principles.
 For example, suppliers in all countries will gladly help you with a request if it means more profit for them–especially if they don’t have to do much work.
 This is the idea behind the Overrun technique.